zuoooooooo/Courses/最优化实验/README.md

 # Optimization Experiment

 This repository contains files and scripts for an optimization experiment.
 The project includes various input data, methods, results, and charts related to the tested optimization algorithms.
+## Project Description

+This project aims to compare different optimization algorithms, including FISTA (Fast Iterative Shrinkage-Thresholding Algorithm) and proximal gradient methods.
+The generated results and charts provide insights into the performance and convergence characteristics of these algorithms.

 ## Directory Structure
 - `Optimization Experiment Report.pdf`: PDF document of the optimization experiment report